How I started tennis

 Article continued

-My host mom said I “studied harder than the local students,” and joked that she worried tennis might make me slack off.
-But what touched me the most was what she told the reporter: “We might not host another exchange student, because we would inevitably compare them to Zi, and that wouldn’t be fair.”
-Those words made me realize that what tennis brought me was precious friendship and the acceptance of the entire town.
+My host mom told the reporter I “studied harder than the local students,” and joked that she worried tennis might make me slack off.
+Then she said something I still think about: “We might not host another exchange student, because we would inevitably compare them to Zi, and that wouldn’t be fair.”
+That’s when I understood what tennis had given me: friendship, and the acceptance of a whole town.

-In June, I left that small town.
-But even now, the moment I hear the intro to Country Roads, the hills of West Virginia, that yellow school bus, my younger self running on the court, and the smiling faces of my host family all instantly rush back to me.
-It wasn’t my hometown, but it gave me a youth memory that felt just like home.
-And all of this started with that simple phrase: “Why not try?”
+I left in June.
+But even now, the moment I hear the intro to Country Roads, it all comes back - the hills of West Virginia, the yellow school bus, my younger self running on the court, my host family smiling.
+It wasn’t my hometown, but it gave me a memory that felt just like home.
+And it all started with “Why not try?”